IBM/cpdctl/README_command_reference.md

 `--output-file` (string)
 :    Path to the file where the identifiers of pipelines, jobs, and job runs are saved after the artifacts are deleted

+`--project` (string)
+:    Project name.
+This option is mutually exclusive with '--project-id'.

 `--project-id` (string)
-:    ID of the project to delete artifacts
+:    ID of the project to delete artifacts This option is mutually exclusive with '--project'.

 `--retention-time` (string)
 :    All the artifacts older than the specified retention period will be deleted.
 Retention time is defined as a difference between current date and job run creation date

+`--space` (string)
+:    Deployment space name.
+This option is mutually exclusive with '--space-id'.

 `--space-id` (string)
-:    ID of the space to delete artifacts
+:    ID of the space to delete artifacts This option is mutually exclusive with '--space'.

 #### Example
 ```sh